 The Act applies to all public and private employers regardless of size, employment agencies, and labor unions.

-Like the federal law under Title VII of the Civil Rights Act of 1964 (Title VII), state law prohibits a covered employer from making any decision regarding hiring, discharge, advancement, compensation, or any other condition of employment on the basis of one of the protected characteristics.
+Like the federal law under Title VII of the Civil Rights Act of 1964, state law prohibits a covered employer from making any decision regarding hiring, discharge, advancement, compensation, or any other condition of employment on the basis of one of the protected characteristics.

 Employers are also prohibited from retaliating against an individual who opposes unlawful discrimination, files a discrimination complaint, testifies, or assists in any proceeding under the Act.
 Aiding, abetting, compelling, or coercing a discriminatory act is also prohibited.